 Whether or not you add your pricing list to your website is totally your decision.
-But if you do decide to do it, the key to creating a successful wedding photography pricing page is to keep the information clear and concise.
-This avoids confusion and allows your wedding clients to know exactly what they will get when they book you.
-It should be created in such a way that it is easy for your clients to find all the information they need to make a decision.
-Your pricing page should be in a scannable format that can be reviewed in a single glance, and is not overwhelming.
+But if you do decide to do it, the key to creating a useful wedding photography pricing page is to keep the information clear and concise.
+This avoids confusion and allows your wedding clients to know exactly what they will get (and pay) when they book you.
+It should be created in such a way that it makes it easy for your clients to find all the information they need to make a decision.
+Your pricing page should be in a scannable format that can be reviewed in a single glance, and is not overwhelming for potential clients.

 Start by setting up proper wedding photography pricing that will simplify the sales process for you and your wedding clients:

-- Placement: Your pricing page description of your Must-Haves should be in a visible area and should be short and concise.
+- Placement: Your pricing page description of your must-haves should be in a visible area and should be short and concise.
 Make it easy for your clients to navigate through this page.

-- Simplicity: Less is always more – especially on your pricing page.
-Avoid cluttering this page with unnecessary info that may turn clients away from a purchase.
+- Simplicity: Less is always more - especially on your pricing page.
+Avoid cluttering this page with unnecessary info that may overwhelm the clients and turn them away from a purchase.

-Since 81% of the people in the U.S. alone own a smartphone, it is important to create a website that is accessible through all devices.
+Since 85% of the people in the U.S. alone own a smartphone, it is crucial to create a website that is accessible through all devices.
 Allowing potential clients to use their mobile devices to access your wedding photography website opens doors for you as a business owner.
-Not only will your clients be up-to-date with you, but potential clients can view your photography website while simply browsing the Internet on their phone.
+Not only will your clients be up to date with you, but potential clients can view your photography website while simply browsing the internet on their phone.

-As a business owner, especially one that also depends on their digital presence for expanding their business, search engine optimization (SEO) is the holy grail of finding the perfect equation to rank higher in search engines like Google or Bing.
+As a business owner, especially one that also depends on their digital presence for expanding their business, search engine optimization (SEO) is the holy grail of finding the perfect equation to rank higher in search engines like Google.
 With so many companies aiding people in becoming #1 on Google, Google works to constantly change and stay one step ahead.
-Currently, SEO relies mostly on social media and sharing links, so what does that mean for you?
-The more people who visit your site, the higher you will rise in rankings.
+If you are currently in the process of creating or updating your website, you might want to take a look at the current SEO techniques that can help your website rank higher.

 Content Marketing Tips

 Once your wedding photo website is ready to be shared with potential clients, the next step is to work on your content strategy.
 Your website may look amazing and full of gorgeous photographs, but not adding good content could potentially harm its functionality and appeal.
-While this might sound like more work to you, the good news is you have an endless amount of content to share with your wedding clients.
-As a wedding photographer, you have beautiful images that are key to capturing the attention of your ideal client.
+While this might sound like more work to you, the good news is you have an endless amount of content to share with your wedding photography clients!

-Within your photography marketing plan, content creation is key to mastering to capture the attention of your target market.
-Treat your content creation process just as you would for setting goals for your business: use long-term and short-term goals to achieve success.
+Within your photography marketing plan, content creation is key to capturing the attention of your target market.
+Treat your content creation process just as you would for setting goals for your business: Use long-term and short-term goals to achieve success.
 A short-term goal is one that will be completed in a short amount of time, whereas a long-term goal can take anywhere from 6 months to a year to complete.
 Over this period of time, focus on these 7 steps to develop a routine that your clients can count on for your content:

-- Post a highlight image on Facebook: After you get home from the wedding, immediately upload your images to your computer.
-Once they are in a folder, pick your favorite, add some quick edits, and post to Facebook (still do this even if it is later in the evening).
+- Post a highlight image on social media: After you get home from a wedding or engagement session, immediately upload your images to your computer.
+Once they are in a folder, pick your favorite, add some quick edits, and post it to your social media platforms.

-- Publish a complete blog post with a comment contest: Creating contests for your followers on social media (in this case, Facebook) invites them to be more active with you and drives them to your blog and your photography website.
+- Publish a complete blog post with a comment contest: Creating contests or giveaways for your followers on social media invites them to be more active and engage with you and drives them to your blog and your photography website.